demitri/DMFlaskTemplate/README.md

     @app.route('/somePage')

 The decorated function immediately below that will typically have the same name as the page, but it doesn't have to.
 The decorator just binds the function to the name that it’s given.

-Controllers or views?
+Controllers or Views?
 ---------------------

 Flask calls the code that takes HTTP requests and returns HTML responses "views".
 In the [MVC](http://en.wikipedia.org/wiki/Model–view–controller) design pattern (which Flask clearly follows), these parts of the code are called "controllers".
 In MVC, the HTML responses are actually the views, so this is terribly confusing.
 That is why the folder that contains the Python code is called `controllers`.
 Just so you know.

 Typically, there will be one controller file per web page, but this is not required.